SwarnenduDasKW/Country-Capital-Flag/README.md

    Disabled the previous button on the 1st question and the next button on the last question
 7. Done - Remember the previous choise so that user can see the chosen answers.
 8. Done - Code cleanup and organize the components properly.
+9. Done - Implement 3 difficulty levels for the quiz.
+Easy - Medium - Hard